Flag

 Bribery & Corruption

 Guam, as an unincorporated territory of the United States, operates within a framework where corruption is not seen as a significant risk for foreign investors.
-While the US presents a competitive market with numerous business opportunities, companies must navigate a complex bureaucracy influenced by various levels of government and comply with extensive anti-corruption laws.
-The US government enforces these laws rigorously, including the Foreign Corrupt Practices Act (FCPA), which allows for limited exceptions regarding facilitation payments and gifts, though these practices can still lead to violations of other anti-corruption regulations.
+While the U.S. market is competitive and offers numerous business opportunities, companies must navigate a complex bureaucracy and comply with extensive anti-corruption laws, including the Foreign Corrupt Practices Act (FCPA).
+Although facilitation payments and minimal value gifts are permitted under certain conditions, they can still lead to violations of other anti-corruption regulations.

 Economy

-Guam offers a favorable investment climate, supported by its strategic location and U.S. territorial status, which ensures a stable regulatory environment.
-The government actively promotes foreign investment, particularly in tourism and infrastructure, to drive economic growth.
-However, potential investors should consider challenges such as limited local resources and the vulnerability of infrastructure to natural disasters.
+Guam presents a favorable investment climate, supported by its strategic location and U.S. territorial status, which ensures a stable regulatory environment.
+The government actively promotes foreign investment, especially in tourism and infrastructure, to stimulate economic growth.
+However, investors face challenges such as high import costs and a limited local market, although opportunities remain due to the ongoing military buildup and recovery in tourism.

 Buy Full Guam Report